jsolovjo/rhosc-hawtio-ui-tests/README.md

     ```

 2. Go to `.../hawtio/` and build the project with command `mvn clean install`

-3. Go to `.../hawtio/examples/springboot-authentication/`
+3. Go to `.../hawtio/examples/springboot-authentication/` and run the command: `mvn spring-boot:run`

+4. Open `http://localhost:10001/actuator/hawtio/` in your web browser

+5. Login credentials:
+Username: `hawtio`
+Password: `hawtio`

+Next steps are for having simple Camel quickstart:

+1. Go to `.../hawtio/examples/springboot-authentication/`

-4. Open and edit `pom.xml` and add the following dependency:
+2. Open and edit `pom.xml` and add the following dependency:
     ```
     <dependency>
         <groupId>org.apache.camel</groupId>